 The number of financial, banking and non-bank intermediaries that focus on Grupo Elektra's target customer segment in Mexico is very large and Banco Azteca faces intense competition from most of these intermediaries.
 In the banking sector, Banco Azteca's principal competitors are Bancoppel, Banco Autofin, Banco Compartamos, Consubanco and BBVA.
-On the non-bank side, the most significant competitors are Multiple Purpose Financial Companies (Sociedades Financieras de Objeto Múltiple) (Sofomes) that are specialized in consumer credit and microcredit, and retailers that offer installment loans and other financial services (correspondent banking, remittance payment, etc.).
+On the non-bank side, the most significant competitors are Multiple Purpose Financial Companies (Sociedades Financieras de Objeto Múltiple) (Sofomes), Fintech (Instituciones de Tecnologia Financiera), that are specialized in consumer credit and microcredit, and retailers that offer installment loans and other financial services (correspondent banking, remittance payment, etc.).